 Belowground, taller trees would tend to have larger root systems (Enquist & Niklas, 2002; Hui et al., 2014), but this does not necessarily imply that they have greater access to or reliance on deep soil-water resources that may be critical during drought.
 While tree size can correlate with the depth of water extraction (Brum et al., 2019), the linkage is not consistent.
 Shorter trees can vary broadly in the depth of water uptake (Stahl et al., 2013), and larger trees may allocate more to abundant shallow roots that are beneficial for taking up water from rainstorms (Meinzer et al., 1999).
 Moreover, reliance on deep soil-water resources can actually prove a liability during severe and prolonged drought, as these can experience more intense water scarcity relative to non-drought conditions (Chitra‐Tarak et al., 2018).
 In any case, the potentially greater access to water did not override the disadvantage conferred by height–and, in fact, greater moisture access in non-drought years (here, higher TWI) appears to make trees more sensitive to drought (Zuleta et al., 2017; Stovall et al., 2019).
-This may be because moister habitats would tend to support species and individuals with more mesophytic traits (Mencuccini, 2003; Bartlett et al., 2016b; Medeiros et al., 2019), potentially growing to greater heights (e.g., Detto et al., 2013), and these are then more vulnerable when drought hits.
+This may be because moister habitats would tend to support species and individuals with more mesophytic traits (Mencuccini, 2003; Bartlett et al., 2016b; Medeiros et al., 2019), potentially growing to greater heights (e.g., Detto et al., 2013), and these are then more vulnerable when drought occurs.
 The observed height-sensitivity of Rt, together with the lack of conferred advantage to large stature in drier topographic positions, agrees with the concept that physiological limitations to transpiration under drought shift from soil water availability to the plant-atmosphere interface as forests age (Bretfeld et al., 2018), such that tall, dominant trees are the most sensitive in mature forests.
 Again, additional research comparing drought responses across forests with different tree heights and water availability would be valuable for disentangling the relative importance of above- and belowground mechanisms across trees of different size.